reyhaneghaderi/UNET-street-stile/README.md

  Insight: Regularization (dropout + augmentation) significantly improves segmentation quality and robustness.
   # What I Learned

     -   How to implement and train U-Net for semantic segmentation.
      -  Practical experience with regularization techniques to combat overfitting.
      -  How to compare models quantitatively (IoU, loss curves) and qualitatively (predicted masks).
-     -The importance of visualization for debugging and model interpretation.
+     -  The importance of visualization for debugging and model interpretation.